 The exercises are provided to help candidates enhance their understanding of the reading materials.
-The questions that will appear on the actual Level I exam will not be of the same format as these exercises.
+The questions that will appear on the actual Level II exam will not be of the same format as these exercises.
 In addition, the exercises presented here have various levels of difficulty and therefore, they should not be used to assess a candidate's level of preparedness for the actual examination.

-March 2013 Level II Study Guide
+March 2016 Level II Study Guide

 It is critical that each candidate should carefully review the study guide.
 It contains information about topics to be studied as well as a list of equations that the candidate MAY see on the exam.
-The study guide can be found here: http://caia.org/caia-program/curriculum
+The study guide can be found on the Curriculum and Study Materials page of the CAIA website: www.caia.org.